- Home

 MRI scan

 An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed pictures of the inside of your body.
+MRIs are mostly used only for cancers in the rectum, not cancers higher in the bowel.
+An MRI may also be used to scan the liver if there was an abnormality seen on a CT scan that needs to be checked.

 Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body.
 If you do, you may not be able to have an MRI scan as the magnet can interfere with some metallic objects.
 Newer devices are often safe to go into the scanner.

 Before the MRI, you may be injected with a dye to help make the pictures clearer.
-During the scan, you will lie on an examination table that slides into a large metal tube that is open at both ends.
+During the scan, you lie on a table that slides into a large metal tube open at both ends.
+The noisy, narrow machine makes some people feel anxious or claustrophobic.
+If you might feel distressed, talk to your medical team beforehand.
+You may be given medicine to help you relax.
+You will wear headphones or earplugs.
+The scan may take 30–90 minutes, depending on the area being scanned.

 Learn more about MRI scans.